Ending a commercial lease early (breaking a lease)

 We can assist you in reviewing the terms of your lease to determine your right to sublease, preparing sublease agreement documentation, and liaising with the subtenant and landlord.

 Our commercial property lawyers have extensive experience in acting for and advising tenants in all aspects of commercial and retail leases.
-If you are considering ending a commercial lease early and need advice or direction from a lawyer, please contact Michael Stannard on (08) 8231 1110 or get in touch online.
+If you are considering ending a commercial lease early and need advice or direction from a lawyer, please contact Andrew Mitchard on (08) 8231 1110 or get in touch online.

 The content of this article is intended to provide a general guide to the subject matter.
 It is not legal advice.
 Specialist advice should be sought about your specific circumstances.